LuckedCoronet/SCPDTR_ChangeLog/README.md

 > [!NOTE]
 > I recently decided to use [SemVer](https://semver.org/) in a correct mannger.
-> Read it for how this project is versioned.
+> Read it to know how this project is versioned.